 Its Quechua name, Huch’uypicchu, means “small mountain.”
 At 2,496 meters above sea level, this peak, located very close to the imposing Huayna Picchu, is just that.

 The moderate summit hike offers impressive views of Machu Picchu and the surrounding cloud forest, despite its relative size.
 The 1.9-kilometer walk takes between 45 minutes and an hour.
-From the checkpoint, the hike loops along the lower trail over the eastern terraces, ascends the summit, and exits again via the upper Inca terraces.
+From the checkpoint, the hike loops along the lower trail over the eastern terraces ascend the summit and exits again via the upper Inca terraces.

 The number of visitors per day is limited to 200, divided into nine shifts throughout the day, with the first shift from 6:00 to 7:00 and the last shift from 14:00 to 15:00 (note: visitors cannot enter the Citadel after this tour).